webosose/website/content/en/docs/tools/sdk/emulator/emulator-user-guide.md

 4. In the **Memory size** section, set the amount of memory you wish to allocate to the webos-image virtual machine.

-    You must allocate at least 512 MB of memory.
-It is recommended, however, that you allocate 1024 MB, provided your computer has the capacity.
+    We recommend that you allocate at least 2 GB (2048 MB) of memory for stable performance.
+It is also recommended that the memory configured for the virtual machine should be less than 50% of the system memory.

     {{< figure src="/images/docs/tools/emulator/vbox_emulator_img03.png" alt="Configuring the memory size" class="align-left" >}}